-* It seems wrong how they rank post-doubled winners (2001-present), especially those with unlimited tenure (2003-present), alongside pre-doubled, tenured winners (pre-2001), as if there never was a difference between the two groups.
+* It's wrong how they rank post-doubled champions (2001-present), especially those with unlimited tenure (2003-present), alongside the pre-doubled, tenured winners (pre-2001), as if there never was a difference between the two groups.
 The $100,000+ Frank Spangenberg earned back in 1990 is not the same $100,000 on the show today.
 It's like ranking Trebek-era champions alongside Fleming-era champions.
-There has to be consistency!
+There has to be consistency.

 ** That's why they played the Ultimate Tournament of Champions.